Back

 The initial landing page design — first screen

-The landing page merged with the home page and expanded to fill the screen.
+The landing page merged with the home page.

 I decided to merge the landing page with the home page and place it on its own separate page, rather than existing as a "document" in the home page.
-I also expanded it to fill up more of the screen.
 After testing with classmates, it was clear the extra click was completely unnecessary.
 Placing the grid right above the fold made it so users could see it immediately, and it didn't detract from the logo design as much as I would have guessed.

 The initial landing page design — first screen